Grok-3 vs Qwen3-Max

 Where can I run Grok-3 and Qwen3-Max?

-Grok-3 is available on OpenRouter, xAI Console, and Chutes AI.
-Qwen3-Max is available on OpenRouter.
+Grok-3 is available on OpenRouter, xAI Console, Chutes AI, and Microsoft Foundry.
+Qwen3-Max is available on OpenRouter, Vercel AI Gateway, and Novita AI.
 Provider coverage can affect latency, region availability, compliance posture, and fallback options.
-Use this as a quick comparison signal, then confirm the provider-specific limits before committing to production.

 Continue comparing